-I 100% believe that Get Away Today is the fastest, easiest and cheapest way to book your hotel.
+I 100% believe that Get Away Today is the fastest, easiest and cheapest way to book your hotel room.
 Be sure to use code CURLS10 to save another $10 on your order!
 They have the best price guarantee.
-You can see the hotels I’ve picked in my post — Disney Family Packages.
+Also, it’s true that I have used them since 1998.

 Disneyland Tickets Cost Calculator